Projects during your studies

 - Start of studies in the summer semester

-As soon as the bachelor's degree course comes to an end, most of the students at the FIM wonder: Where do I get a supervisor and a topic for my bachelor's thesis (BT) from?
+When their degree programme is nearing its end, most students at the FIM wonder: Where do I find a supervisor and a topic for my bachelor's thesis or master's thesis?

-Unfortunately, there is no universal solution to this question, since every chair handles this in an individual way.
-However, the following text gives you some auxiliary hints and guidelines in order to pass your BT successfully.
+While there is no universal answer to this question — every chair handles this in an individual way — we have collected some hints and guidelines to help you complete your thesis successfully.

-First, you should be aware of the overall field you are interested in (programming, software engineering, networks, deep learning, etc.).
-Then you should make contact with the chair or chairs that represent your field of interest best.
-Therefore, there are basically two possibilities:
+First, you should consider which fields you are most interested in (programming, software engineering, networks, deep learning, etc.).
+This can help you to focus on contacting the chair or chairs that best represent your field of interest.

 In general, it is advisable to think about your thesis at an early state in order to avoid conflicts (e.g. with the begin of a consecutive master degree course).